ahmedmq/spring-cloud-app-broker-demo/README.md

     ]
   }
   ```
-  As you can see above the broker exposes a single service called 'sample' which offers a single standard plan.
+  As you can see above the broker exposes a service called 'sample' which offers a single standard plan.

 ## Step 3 - Register the broker

-Now that the application has been deployed and verified, it can be registered to the Cloud Foundry services marketplace
+Now that the application has been deployed and verified, it can be registered to the Cloud Foundry services marketplace.

 -   With administrator privileges